meadowdata/meadowrun/examples/meadowgrid.md

 By default, jobs require `LOGICAL_CPU` and `MEMORY_GB` per the defaults in `DEFAULT_LOGICAL_CPU_REQUIRED` and `DEFAULT_MEMORY_GB_REQUIRED` in `meadowgrid.config`.
 You can override the defaults, e.g. `{meadowgrid.config.MEMORY_GB: 8}` will override `MEMORY_GB`, but `LOGICAL_CPU` will still be the default value.
 If you want to meadowgrid to ignore `LOGICAL_CPU` or `MEMORY_GB` requirements, then you can do something like `{meadowgrid.config.MEMORY_GB: 8, meadowgrid.config.LOGICAL_CPU: 0}`.
 In that case, meadowgrid will completely ignore `LOGICAL_CPU` when scheduling the job.

 You can also require custom resources, e.g. `{"TEMPERATURE_SENSOR": 1}`.
-For custom resources, you will also need to tell the job workers what custom resources they have available, e.g. on the command line `meadowgrid_job_worker --available_resource TEMPERATURE_SENSOR 4`.
+For custom resources, you will also need to tell the agent what custom resources they have available, e.g. on the command line `meadowgrid_agent --available_resource TEMPERATURE_SENSOR 4`.

-meadowgrid will not schedule jobs on a job worker unless all of the required resources are available.
+meadowgrid will not schedule jobs on an agent unless all of the required resources are available.

 ### priority

 - `priority: float = DEFAULT_PRIORITY`

-If the currently requested jobs require more resources than are available on the existing job workers, then the order that meadowgrid schedules jobs will be based on their priority.
+If the currently requested jobs require more resources than are available on the existing agents, then the order that meadowgrid schedules jobs will be based on their priority.
 E.g. if jobs 1, 2, and 3 each have priority 100, and job 4 has priority 300, meadowgrid will choose job 1 with probability 100/600, and the same for 2 and 3. meadowgrid will choose job 4 with probability 300/600.
 In other words, `priority` is how many raffle tickets that job gets, and meadowgrid will randomly choose one of the raffle tickets to decide which job to run next.

 ### Coordinator